DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-the Use of Clonidine in Pain and Anxiety Associated With Acute Burn Injury in Children
+The Use of Clonidine in Pain and Anxiety Associated With Acute Burn Injury in Children

-Information source: The University of Texas, Galveston
+Information source: The University of Texas Medical Branch, Galveston

 Link to the current ClinicalTrials.gov record.